untra/textures/README.md

 * left-click dragging horizontally will rotate the view around the x axis

+* left-click dragging vertically will rotate the view around the y axis

 * scrolling in and out will zoom in and out, respectively.

 * m will change the projection mode